OCTACHRON Manual

 Smart Randomizer and Mutation

 Tap and hold on an empty or already filled pattern alias and tap on “Smart Randomize”.
-Via a smart algorithm Octachron will create a random new pattern, which is based on a standard house groove.
+Via a smart algorithm OCTACHRON will create a random new pattern, which is based on a standard house groove.
 Just tap “Smart Randomize” again to get a new pattern.

 Randomizer Settings